Date of Adoption: 04/15/2017

 Example- Code Yellow Lindsey Sensory Gym

-Responders: Code Blue Responder and/or Crisis Team Member trained in SEA clinical model of DIR Floortime/Developmental Language Model and SEA’s nonviolent crisis intervention methods supporting student dysregulation/behaviors and Mandt)
+Responders: Regulatory/Crisis Responder and/or Crisis Team Member trained in SEA clinical model of DIR Floortime/Developmental Language Model and SEA’s nonviolent crisis intervention methods supporting student dysregulation/behaviors and Mandt)

 Call: Code Red (teacher name) (place in school)